KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 $ apt-get install cryptsetup-initramfs
 ```

-In the following, we create a random luks key file which is able to unlock the three encrypted partitions and set up a few configuration files before the initial RAM disk is composed.
+In the following, we create a random luks key file which is able to unlock the three encrypted partitions and set up a few configuration files before the initial RAM disk is composed:

 ```console
 $ echo "KEYFILE_PATTERN=/etc/luks/*.keyfile" >>/etc/cryptsetup-initramfs/conf-hook